Welcome to Year Four!

 Below is some key information that you might need to refer to as the year progresses.
 Please feel free to contact me via email or call to the front office rather than at the end or start of the day and I will get back to you.

-Our PE lessons are on Thursdays.
+Our PE lessons are on Monday and Wednesday.

 This year, due to the current circumstances, we have not finalised plans for swimming lessons yet.
 You will be informed of any changes to this in due course.